exacheck/exacheck-website/pages/configuration/logging.md

 # Example of enabling structured file logging at the debug log level
 logging:

-  - log_typ: file
+  - log: file
     level: debug
     structured: true
 ```

 ## Syslog Configuration

-To enable logging to a syslog server, set `log_type` key to `syslog`.
+To enable logging to a syslog server, set `log` key to `syslog`.
 The following options are available for syslog:

 |      Key      |               Type               |                               Default                                |                               Description                               |
 | ------------- | -------------------------------- | -------------------------------------------------------------------- | ----------------------------------------------------------------------- |